328 Sixth Avenue | 10 am to 4 pm

-Visitors will be greeted by tour guides who will be available to discuss history of the congregation and features of the architecture.
+Visitors will be greeted by tour guides who will be available to discuss the history of the congregation and features of the architecture.
 There will be an organ concert from 3:00-3:30 pm.

-In October of 1787 land was given by the heirs of William Penn.
-The ground was originally uses by Native Americans, the French at Fort Duquesne, and British at Fort Pitt, as a burial ground.
-In 1805 a charter was given for Trinity.
-The first church was octagonal and known as “The Round Church."
-In 1825 a Gothic structure was built on the current site and was consecrated the new Trinity Church.
+In 1805, a charter was given for Trinity Church and the first church known as “The Round Church” was built.
+In 1825 a Gothic structure was built on the current site and consecrated the new Trinity Church.

-The present church was completed in 1872, a stone building with spire and clock, built in the English Gothic style and designed by architect Gordon W. Lloyd.
-Known as Trinity Church the spire is 200 feet tall.
-At the time of construction the columns and piers of arches were made of red Massillion sandstone.
-The original white mahogany pews are still in use today.
-In 1927 Trinity Church became Trinity Cathedral for the Diocese of Pittsburgh.
+In 1872, the present church was completed.
+The stone building with spire and clock was built in the English Gothic style and designed by architect Gordon W. Lloyd.
+The spire is 200 feet tall and the original white mahogany pews are still in use today.
+In 1927, Trinity Church became Trinity Cathedral for the Diocese of Pittsburgh.

-In 1967 a fire swept through the church and as a result it was decided to modernize the church.
-The altar was brought forward making a free standing altar and placing the choir and organ to the rear of the chancel.
-New windows replaced the side ones destroyed by the fire.
-A 14-foot suspended cross, made of steel, glass, and aluminum (in honor of Pittsburgh’s major industries), was installed above the altar.
+In 1967, a fire swept through the nave of the Cathedral and following the fire the nave, chancel, and altar were modernized.
+The altar was brought forward making a free standing altar.
+New windows replaced the ones destroyed by the fire and a 14-foot suspended cross made of steel, glass, and aluminum (in honor of Pittsburgh’s major industries) was installed above the altar.

 A few features of note:

-In 1922 a marble pulpit by Bertram Grosvener Goodhue was installed.
-It was exquisitely carved with figures of the four Evangelists interspersed with early rectors of Trinity.
+In 1922, a hand carved marble pulpit by Bertram Grosvener Goodhue was installed.
+The carvings include the four Evangelists interspersed with the early rectors of Trinity Church.
 The pulpit is still in use today.

-Our colorful baptismal font is from the original trinity church (1825-1871) and is still in use today.
+The baptismal font is from the first Trinity Church (1825-1871) and is still in use today.

 Photography Allowed: YES